The City of Glendale has launched City-Wide Organics Recycling!

 What kind of container can I use to collect scraps?

-In addition to the container the City will eventually deliver to you (see below) there are numerous containers with lids you can keep on your counter, inside a cupboard door or in your fridge to collect your food and food-soiled paper products, including ceramic and stainless steel types.
+Aside from the free organic waste pail the City of Glendale has available for each resident (see below), there are numerous other containers with lids you can purchase that you keep on your counter, inside a cupboard door or in your fridge to collect your food and food-soiled paper products, including ceramic and stainless steel types.
 You can also use a large plastic or glass food storage container.
 Any container works as long as it has a lid!
 You can line your container with a clear/translucent bag, so it is easy to take that out, tie it up and put in the green bin on trash day.

 The City of Glendale will provide food waste pails

-The City will be slowly distributing food waste pails with lids along with new green bins to replace residents’ current green (yard waste) bins.
+The City will be slowly distributing food waste pails with lids, along with new green bins, to home owners in Glendale.
 This will happen starting in May and over the course of the next two years.
-Per the city website, Initially (this Spring) the kitchen collection pails will be distributed to Monday residential collection routes, and then to other routes over the next three years.
-Residents who are not on the Monday collection route may request a free kitchen pail from Public Works Integrated Waste here.
+Initially (Spring, 2022) the kitchen collection pails will be distributed to Monday residential collection routes, and then to other routes over the next three years.
+Pails are free if you live in a 5+ multi family dwelling serviced by a franchise hauler as well.
+Each Glendale resident can pick up one organics recycling pail from the Public Works Integrated Waste office, 548 W Chevy Chase Drive, Tuesday through Thursday between 8:00 AM and 3:00 PM.
+They request you bring a current Glendale utility bill or driver’s license and request your free kitchen pail from Public Works Integrated Waste BEFORE you arrive, here.
 Bags are not provided.

 What about backyard composting or taking to a local compost drop-off site?